Alec13355/EITL/src/content/blog/microsoft-copilot-ecosystem-2025/index.md

 ---
-title: The Microsoft Copilot Ecosystem: Everything Marketers & Devs Must Know (2025 Guide)
+title: "The Microsoft Copilot Ecosystem: Everything Marketers & Devs Must Know (2025 Guide)"
 date: "2025-11-09T12:00:00.000Z"
-description: A comprehensive 2025 guide to Microsoft's Copilot ecosystem—Microsoft 365 Copilot, Copilot Studio, GitHub Copilot, and Azure AI Foundry.
-Learn what each product does, how they compare, and practical use cases for marketers, developers, and operations teams.
+description: "A comprehensive 2025 guide to Microsoft's Copilot ecosystem - Microsoft 365 Copilot, Copilot Studio, GitHub Copilot, and Azure AI Foundry.
+Learn what each product does, how they compare, and practical use cases for marketers, developers, and operations teams."
-category: AI & Machine Learning
+category: "AI & Machine Learning"
 ---

 # The Microsoft Copilot Ecosystem: Everything Marketers & Devs Must Know (2025 Guide)